 Prayer, frequent reception of the sacraments, Bible study and support groups can be very helpful in the recovery process.

 The Family Research Council released a study in December 2009 on pornography’s effects on marriages, children, individuals and communities.
 See the Executive Summary and full report.

 United States Catholic Catechism for Adults, chapter 30

-Bought with a Price: Pornography and the Attack on the Living Temple of God, a pastoral letter by Bishop Paul Loverde
+Bought with a Price: Every Man’s Duty to Protect Himself and His Family from a Pornographic Culture, a 2014 pastoral letter by Bishop Paul Loverde (Arlington)

 For Further Reading:

-- The Pornography Epidemic: A Catholic Approach by Simon Peter Press
+- The Pornography Epidemic: A Catholic Approach by Dr. Peter Kleponis

 - My Peace I Give You: Healing Sexual Wounds with the Help of the Saints by Dawn Eden